akuity/kargo/docs/docs/30-how-to-guides/20-managing-credentials.md

 ---
-description: Find out how to manage credentials with Kargo
+description: Find out how to manage repository credentials for use by Kargo
 sidebar_label: Managing credentials
 ---